tonthowi/aha/README.md

-# Aha! - Today I Learned
+# TIL! - Today I Learned

 A platform for capturing and sharing your daily learning moments and discoveries.
-Turn your "Aha!" moments into lasting knowledge.
+Turn your "TIL!" moments into lasting knowledge.

 ## Getting started
 To create a new project, you go to `/paths`, choose from our list of Paths, and then use Cursor's Composer feature to quickly scaffold your project!